-Each student is responsible for knowing and complying with the MSUCOM policy on computer-based testing.
+It is the responsibility of each student to know and comply with the MSUCOM policy on computer-based testing.
 This policy may be found in the MSUCOM Student Handbook on the MSUCOM website.

 Administration of quizzes, examinations, and other assessments may be self-proctored, virtual proctored, or classroom proctored.
 Regardless of the proctoring method, you are expected to take the exam in a quiet, private setting.
 Just like in a proctored exam, you are not to access notes, textbooks, references, your phone, or other materials, and you are not to interact with fellow students or others.
 Remember that integrity is defined as what you do when no one is looking.